Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Up / Ascending

 A space designed around metal should have fall elements.
 Your home should have scents like cinnamon, apple, pumpkin, sandalwood, and bonfire.
-Fall smells are more pungent where spring smells are more citrus.
+Fall smells are more pungent whereas spring smells are more citrus.
 You want to avoid items associated with spring.

 Opt for colors in red, orange, yellow, and purple.
 You want to use colors that are popular in autumn.
 Green should be dark if you use it.
 Chloroplasts are depleted in fall, so you want darker earth tones, rusted colors, and warm shades.
 Autumn is dry; spring is moist.